inferno-framework/uscore-data-script/README.md

 # uscore-data-script

-Creates a minimal set of complete, realistic synthetic patients for FHIR US Core v3.1.0 by generating a population of patients in Synthea and finding a small representive set that contain all required data elements.
+Creates a minimal set of complete, realistic synthetic patients for HL7® FHIR® US Core v3.1.0 by generating a population of patients in Synthea and finding a small representive set that contain all required data elements.
 This small set of patients is ideal for testing because it is suitable for demonstrating support for MUST SUPPORT data elements without requiring a large set of patients or sacrificing realism.

 ## Install